amitbh007/Using-Python-to-Access-Web-Data-2020-Solutions/week2/Quiz/Quiz.md

-//I've provided all possible questions, mark the ones that appear
+> I've provided all possible questions, mark the ones that appear

-Q-1 Which of the following regular expressions would extract 'uct.ac.za'?
+#### Q-1 Which of the following regular expressions would extract 'uct.ac.za'?
 Ans :

 Q-2 What will the '\$' regular expression match?